GreenPowerMonitor/test-doubles/README.md

 ### 3. Ignoring function calls
 You can use the `:ignoring` option inside `with-doubles` macro to ignore all the calls to the functions included in the vector after `:ignoring` keyword.

-In the following example, even though you call the `double-print-x-and-greet` function, nothing gets printed on the console because `greetings-function`and `println` get ignored.
+In the following example, even though you call the `double-print-x-and-greet` function inside `with-doubles`, nothing gets printed on the console because `greetings-function`and `print` get ignored.
 ```clojure
 (ns gpm.test-doubles.stubbing-with-returns-examples
   (:require